drocheam/optrace/docs/source/usage/spectrum.rst

 **Units**

-For line spectra (modes "Monochromatic" and "Lines") the spectral unit is W, while for all other modes the spectral power density with unit W/nm.
+For line spectra (modes :python:`"Monochromatic"` and :python:`"Lines"`) the spectral unit is W, while for all other modes the spectral power density with unit W/nm.

-The actual values and height parameters (val, line_vals, ...) are therefore given in the same unit.
+The actual values and height parameters (:python:`val, line_vals, ...`) are therefore given in the same unit.

 For spectra used in raytracing the absolute height is unimportant, as the function gets rescaled to the correct power by the parent ray source.

 **Constant**

-A constant (or uniform) LightSpectrum is defined using:
+A constant (or uniform) |LightSpectrum| is defined using:

 .. testcode::